Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Introduction

+The present work derives the preconditioned adjoint formulation, establishes the relationship between adjoint variables defined under different inner products, and recedes the optimization in terms of the transformed control variable.
+We also analyze the statistical and spectral characteristics of the adjoint sensitivity to identify its scale-dependent growth and to clarify the mechanism by which the kernel improves the inverse problem.
+The method is demonstrated for two-dimensional decaying homogeneous isotropic turbulence and statistically stationary Kolmogorov flow, with the standard and preconditioned formulations compared across several kernel choices.
 The remainder of the paper is organized as follows.
 Section \ref{sec:adjoint} derives the adjoint equations within the data-assimilation framework.
 Section \ref{sec:inner_product} introduces generalized inner products and establishes the corresponding transformation between adjoint variables.
-In \S\ref{sec:framework}, we show that this modification is equivalent to a change of control variable or, alternatively, to introducing a precursor smoothing operation, thereby formulating the preconditioned data-assimilation framework.
+In Section~\ref{sec:framework}, we show that this modification is equivalent to a change of control variable or, alternatively, to introducing a precursor smoothing operation, thereby formulating the preconditioned data-assimilation framework.
 Section \ref{sec:validation_control_variable} verifies the equivalence between altering the representation of the initial condition and redefining the inner product.
 Sections \ref{sec:results_power} and \ref{sec:results_exponential} investigate spectral preconditioning based on algebraic and exponential kernels, respectively, and compare their performance with the standard adjoint formulation.
-Section \ref{sec:stats_adjoint} provides a statistical analysis of adjoint sensitivity for pointwise measurements, elucidating the scale-dependent growth mechanisms underlying the proposed stabilization.
-Concluding remarks and future directions are given in \S\ref{sec:conclusion}.
+Section \ref{sec:results_kolmogorov} applies the same preconditioning families to two-dimensional forced Kolmogorov flow.
+Section \ref{sec:stats_adjoint} provides a statistical analysis of adjoint sensitivity for pointwise measurements, elucidating the scale-dependent growth mechanisms underlying the proposed stabilization for both flows.
+Concluding remarks and future directions are given in Section~\ref{sec:conclusion}.